Recommended Contents

 President's Message

-In October 2024, the Agency entered the 19th year since its founding.
-During this period, expressway development has steadily progressed, with the total length in service expanding from 8,948 km at the time of the Agency’s launch to 10,458 km at the end of FY2023.
-The scale of debt repayment has remained around 4 trillion yen until the early 2010s and has been at approximately 3.5 trillion yen since the 2020s.
+In October 2025, the Agency entered the 20th year since its founding.
+During this period, expressway development has steadily progressed, with the total length in service expanding from 8,948 km at the time of the agency's launch to 10,487 km at the end of FY 2024.
+The scale of debt repayment has remained around 4 trillion yen until the early 2010s and has been at approximately 3 trillion yen since the 2020s.
 Meanwhile, the scale of funding procurement has shrunk from 3 trillion yen in the late 2000s to 1 trillion yen in the 2020s.
 As a result of debt reduction, the annual interest burden has decreased from about 600 billion yen initially to approximately 240 billion yen.

-On the other hand, while possessing expressway assets and leasing them to expressway companies, the Agency has been making thorough considerations for the maintenance and improvement of comfort and safety in the service levels of our expressways, while at the same time taking action to ensure reliable debt repayments in the future through revenue from the leases of such assets.
-This enabled the Agency to generally reduce the debt balance by a little under 10 trillion yen since the founding of the Agency, though this trend varied from year to year.
+On the other hand, the Agency possesses expressway assets and leases them to expressway companies.
+The Agency has been making thorough considerations for the maintenance and improvement of the comfort and safety in the service levels of our expressways, while at the same time taking action to ensure reliable debt repayments in the future through revenue from the leases of such assets.
+This enabled the Agency to generally reduce the debt balance by a little under 10 trillion yen since the founding of the Agency, though there have been some year-to-year fluctuations.

-The role of expressways in Japan's economy and society is becoming increasingly important as globalization and IT progress, and social risks such as natural disasters expand.
-The Agency will continue to contribute to providing safe and highly convenient expressway services at appropriate toll levels, reducing the burden on the public, through the formulation and implementation of action plans to address business challenges and by promoting the development of human resources to become a professional group in both road and financial management.
+The role of expressways in Japan's economy and society is becoming increasingly important as globalization and IT progress and social risks such as natural disasters expand.
+The Agency will contribute to continuously providing safe and highly convenient expressway services at appropriate toll levels while reducing the burden on the public.
+This will be accomplished by formulating and implementing mid-term and annual plans, and by promoting the development of human resources to become a professional group in road and financial management.

 Masaru Takamatsu